5ahmns-WiSem22-23/19-prj01-recap-nrosenzopf/README.md

 - Pot with bubbles and color changes

 #### Target:
-- Player forward/backward (up/down arrow).
+- Player forward/backward (up/down arrow)
+- More Speed, if you picked up the object, less if Object is destroyed
 - Rotate player (left/right arrow)
 - WASD
 - Pick up packages when hovering over them